-Independently, [11] proposed mining for frequent episodes, which are essentially frequent sequences in a single long input-sequence (typically, with single items events, though they can handle set events).
-However, our formulation is geared towards finding frequent sequences across many different input-sequences.
-They further extended their framework in [10] to discover generalized episodes, which allows one to express arbitrary unary conditions on individual sequence events, or binary conditions on event pairs.
-The MEDD and MSDD algorithms [12] discover patterns in multiple event sequences; they explore the rule space directly instead of the sequence space.
-PrefixSpan is the most recent algorithm for sequence mining, it uses repeated database projections to mine frequent sequences [13].

-Sequence discovery can essentially be thought of as association discovery [1] over a temporal database.
-While association rules discover only intra-event patterns (called itemsets), we now also have to discover inter-event patterns (sequences).
-The set of all frequent sequences is a superset of the set of frequent itemsets.
-Due to this similarity sequence mining algorithms like AprioriAll, GSP, etc., utilize some of the ideas initially proposed for the discovery of association rules.
+Mining for frequent episodes, which are simply frequent sequences in a single long input-sequence, was proposed in [12].
+However, we focus on the problem of finding frequent sequences across the multiple transactions (input-sequences.)
+Authors of [12] extended their framework in [13] to discover generalized episodes, which allows one to express arbitrary unary conditions on individual sequence events, or binary conditions on event pairs.
+The MEDD and MSDD algorithms [14] discover patterns in multiple event sequences; they explore the rule space directly instead of the sequence space.
+PrefixSpan is one of the most recent algorithms for sequence mining, it uses repeated database projections to mine frequent sequences [15].
+Essentially, sequence mining can be considered as association mining over a temporal database.
+Association mining deals with intra-event patterns (called itemsets), but sequence mining addresses inter-event patterns (sequences.)
+Since association and sequence mining have many common points, algorithms like AprioriAll, GSP, etc., utilize some of the ideas initially proposed for the discovery of association rules.